Relative singularity categories III: Cluster resolutions: Introduction

 In particular, taking $d=2$ in our Theorem reduces Conjecture \ref{conj:morita-for-2-cy-intro} to the problem of finding quasi-equivalences between the dg algebras $B$ appearing in Theorem \ref{T:Main} and \emph{complete Ginzburg dg algebras} $\widehat{\Gamma}(Q,W)$.
 To show the latter, it is sufficient (\cite[Theorem B]{VandenBergh15}) to show that the dg algebras $B$ are quasi-equivalent to \emph{exact} $3$-bimodule dg algebras in the sense of \cite[Section 1, Definition]{VandenBergh15}, leading to Question \ref{Q:CYpropDG}.
 The problem of comparing different Calabi--Yau properties of dg algebras is also studied in \cite{Bocklandt08,Ginzburg06,VandenBergh15}.

 \begin{remark} The dg algebra $B$ in Theorem~\ref{thm:cluster-resolution} is a dg universal localisation of a certain algebra (possibly with several objects) $A$ \cite{KalckYang16,KalckYang18a,Booth20}.
-This implies that if $A$ is quasi-isomorphic to a complete Ginzburg dg algebra, so is $B$.
-For example, let $R$ be a complete local Gorenstein isolated singularity with residue field $k$ of dimension $3$ admitting an NCCR $A$.
+If $A$ is quasi-isomorphisc to a complete Ginzburg dg algebra, so is $B$.
+For example, let $R$ be a complete local Gorenstein isolcated singularity with residue field $k$ of dimension $3$ admitting an NCCR $A$.
 Then by Van den Bergh's \cite{VandenBergh15}, $A$ is quasi-isomorphic to a complete Ginzburg dg algebra.
 It follows that Amiot's conjecture holds for $\cc=\cd_{sg}(R)$, see \cite{deVolcseyVandenBergh16}.
-This is used \cite{HuaKeller18, Booth20} to prove a derived version of the Donovan-Wemyss conjecture \cite{DonovanWemyss16}, which is a central question in the Homological Minimal Model Program \cite{Wemyss18}.
+And see \cite{HuaKeller18, Booth20} for applications to a derived version of the Donovan-Wemyss conjecture \cite{DonovanWemyss16}, where $R$ is a hypersurface singularity.

 Moreover, Theorem \ref{T:Main} (a) was also observed by Booth \cite[Theorem 6.4.2.]{Booth20} in case $\cc=\cd_{sg}(R)$ for $d+1$-dimensional Gorenstein singularities $R$.
-In particular, if $d=2$ and $R$ is a hypersurface (which is the setting of \cite{DonovanWemyss16}), then the shift functor is $2$-periodic by work of Eisenbud \cite{Eisenbud80} and Theorem \ref{T:Main} (a) implies that the cohomology of $B$ satisfies
+In particular, if $d=2$ and $R$ is a hypersurface, then the shift functor is $2$-periodic by work of Eisenbud \cite{Eisenbud80} and Theorem \ref{T:Main} (a) implies that the cohomology of $B$ satisfies

 \end{remark}